sububer/bitcoin_arbitrage/README.md

 ## Usage

-The analysis is presented within a JupyterLab notebook.
+The analysis is presented within a [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) notebook.
 To launch JupyterLab, from the root of this repo dirctory:

 ```
-# within repo root
+# inside repo root
 $ jupyter lab
 ```
-You can now optn the [notebook file](./crypto_arbitrage.ipynb) locally with JupyterLab.
+You can now open the [notebook file](./crypto_arbitrage.ipynb) locally with JupyterLab.

 ---